MirkoLouis/CanvasIligan-Ver3/README.md

 *   `semantic_search_server.py`: A persistent Flask server that loads the ML model and a Faiss index into memory.
 It serves search results via a `/search` API endpoint, providing highly scalable and fast responses.
 *   `generate_embeddings.py`: Connects to the database, generates embeddings for products, and stores them in the `products` table.
 *   `semantic_search.py`: A legacy script that performs a one-off semantic search.
 It is no longer used by the main application but can be useful for direct testing.
-*   `list_categories.py`: A utility script to list all available product categories from the database.
-*   `list_tables.py`: A utility script to list all tables in the connected database.

 ## Security